RickAlv210/Cybersecurity-Portfolio/active-directory-lab/README.md

 ## Real-World Connection

-This lab directly mirrors my experience as an Information Security Analyst Intern at the University of Texas System, where I:
-- Applied least-privilege principles across systems serving thousands of users
-- Managed identity lifecycle workflows including provisioning, deprovisioning, and access control
-- Worked within an enterprise AD environment enforcing RBAC and access integrity

 Active Directory is not just a lab tool — it is the identity infrastructure of virtually every enterprise I will work in as a SOC or IAM analyst.